Aliases and links

 and disk blocks used; if two directory entries point to the same inode, they

 are pointing to the same file.
 Technically HFS+

 file systems don't have inode tables.
 However,just

-A symbolic link is again from Unix, but is really just a text file that contains the path
+A symbolic link is again from Unix, but is really just text that contains the path

 to another file.
 Its metadata is marked so that that path is interpreted rather than

 being seen as text.
 A symbolic link can refer to a directory, a file on

 a different file system, or even another symbolic link.

 HOW that text is stored varies.
 It could be a specially marked file, but ,for example, HTFS (the most common filesystem on SCO Unix) stores symbolic links of up to 52 bytes in the inode.
 Longer symlinks are written into a filesystem block.
 EAFS/S51K filesystems always write into a disk block.
 I don't know how Mac OS X file systems specifically do this.

 Aliases are a Mac invention, and are similar in concept to symbolic links, but